Indigenous groups paying the price for Russia's massive Arctic fuel spill | CBC News

 Indigenous groups bear the brunt of disaster

-For the Indigenous people of the region, this spill can be seen as another indication of the "gap between declarations and reality," Sulyandziga, the Indigenous advocate, says.
+For the Indigenous people of the region, this spill can be seen as another indication of the "gap between declarations and reality," Sulyandziga, the Indigenous advocate, said.

 "On the one hand, the Russian constitution guarantees Indigenous people's rights but in terms of implementation … it's poor.
 It's nothing," he said.